cfech/aws-solutions-architect-associate/README.md

     - eg: weather app
 - Generally want to keep the web server stateless by putting user data in cookies, caches and dbs

-- Scaling up: add more resources to the same server
+- Scaling up - add more resources to the same server
     - ie: changing the instance type of the `EC2`
     - SQL DB's are generally scaled up
-- Scaling out: add more servers of the same size
+- Scaling out - add more servers of the same size
     - ie: running more of the same instance
     - static web servers are generally scaled out